Xavier, GE Aviation Celebrate an Amazing Partnership

-This led to internships at GE, several new campus programs and a $100,000 donation in 2015 to convert an empty space on campus into a state-of-the-art Student Veterans Center.
+This led to internships at GE, several new campus programs and a $100,000 donation in 2015 to convert an empty space on campus into a state-of-the-art Veteran and Military Family Center.

 “Our goal is to make Xavier the destination of choice for veterans who want an exceptional education experience,” President and CEO David Joyce said at the time.
 “We’re proud to be supporting the University’s expanding program for attracting veterans and supporting veteran students.”

 In 2016, GE donated another $1.5 million, which resulted in new hires and more support.
 Suddenly, Xavier became a destination for military-connected students, and GE Aviation developed a good hiring relationship for interns and employees.
 The company provides internships to Xavier students in IT, human resources and finance – an effort that led to six student veterans getting hired full-time.

 Xavier student veterans can also participate in a professional mentoring program that includes GE Aviation and volunteers from other companies in the Cincinnati area.

 Wayman Brown, a U.S. Air Force veteran and GE Global Operations sourcing specialist, holds both a bachelor’s degree and MBA from Xavier, and was able to find his current position with GE after meeting a veteran working at GE in class.

 “Had it not been for my experience with Xavier and the Veteran and Military Family Center, I can say, without a doubt, I wouldn’t be where I am today,” Brown said.
 “I’m just really grateful for that experience, and whenever they ask for anything in return, they know I’ve got them.”